'A reasonable officer': Chauvin lawyer makes closing argument | Law-Order

 Over and over again, Steve Schleicher, a prosecutor with the Minnesota attorney general's office, repeated a phrase: "Nine minutes and 29 seconds," — the length of time Chauvin was captured on video on May 25, 2020, with his knee pressed into the dying Floyd's neck.
 Although the jury's verdict will be seen as a reckoning in the way the United States polices Black people, Schleicher emphasized in remarks that lasted nearly two hours that the jury was weighing the guilt of only one man, not a system.

-Chauvin, who is white, pushed his knee into the neck of Floyd, a 46-year-old handcuffed Black man, for more than nine minutes outside the grocery store that had accused Floyd of using a counterfeit $20 bill to buy cigarettes.
-"He was trapped with the unyielding pavement beneath him, as unyielding as the men who held him down," Schleicher said, before playing some of the extensive video of Floyd's death, which he said showed Chauvin mocking Floyd's struggle to breath with dismissive comments.
+Chauvin, who is white, pushed his knee into the neck of Floyd, a 46-year-old handcuffed Black man, for more than nine minutes outside the grocery store where he had been suspected of buying cigarettes with a fake $20 bill.
+"He was trapped with the unyielding pavement beneath him, as unyielding as the men who held him down," Schleicher said, before playing some of the extensive video of Floyd's death, which he said showed Chauvin mocking Floyd's struggle to breath.

-An image of Floyd's face has since been elevated to an icon for the largest protest movement in the United States in decades.
-PRESUMPTION OF INNOCENCE

-Chauvin has pleaded not guilty to second-degree unintentional murder, third-degree "depraved mind" murder and second-degree manslaughter.
-He waived his right to testify before the jurors.
-Later on Monday, Chauvin's lead lawyer, Eric Nelson, began his closing argument by emphasizing and defining various abstract legal terms, including the presumption of innocence.
+UNATTRACTIVE FORCE Chauvin has pleaded not guilty to second-degree unintentional murder, third-degree "depraved mind" murder and second-degree manslaughter.

-Chauvin, dressed in a light grey suit and dark blue shirt and tie, removed his face mask, worn as part of the coronavirus pandemic's social distancing requirements, and watched the jurors as Nelson spoke.
-The extensive video footage of Floyd's death from multiple angles is a central part of the prosecution's case.
-Jurors have spent hours rewatching the videos played in the courtroom.
+Chauvin, dressed in a grey suit and dark blue shirt and tie, removed his face mask, worn as part of the coronavirus pandemic's social-distancing requirements, and watched his lawyer defend him.
+The extensive video footage of Floyd's death from multiple angles is the heart of the prosecution's case.
+Jurors have spent hours rewatching the videos in the courtroom.

-"Believe your eyes: what you saw, you saw,' Schleicher said.
+"Believe your eyes," Schleicher said.
 "This case is exactly what you thought when you saw it first, when you saw that video."
-Prosecutors say the videos show Chauvin using unreasonable, and therefore illegal, force in compressing Floyd's torso against the road, starving him of oxygen.
+He said it shows Chauvin using unreasonable, and therefore illegal, force in compressing Floyd's torso against the road, starving him of oxygen.
+But Nelson used the same videos to try to prove the opposite point: The fact that Chauvin continued kneeling on Floyd even as he knew he was being filmed was evidence he believed he was responding to the scene in a reasonable way, Nelson said.

+"In this case, the totality of the circumstances that were known to a reasonable police officer in the precise moment the force was used demonstrates that this was an authorized use of force, as unattractive as it may be," Nelson said.
+"And this is reasonable doubt."
+National news networks carried live broadcasts of testimony after the first of more than 40 witnesses took the stand three weeks ago, though the coverage was sometimes interrupted by fresh episodes of police violence caught on camera.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)